Push for turning Naxal hotbed of Bastar into eco-tourism hub | Business

 - India

-Tucked away in the dense forests of the Vindhya ranges in south Chhattisgarh, the Chitrakote waterfall, popularly known as the Niagara of India, is in full glory in the monsoon season -- the sound of muddy water crashing on the rocks travelling up to a kilometer.
+Tucked away in the dense forests of the Vindhyas in south Chhattisgarh, the Chitrakote waterfall, popularly known as the Niagara of India, is in full glory in the monsoon season, the sound of water crashing on the rocks travelling up to a kilometer.

-A spectacle to behold, the waterfall is popular among locals but is not yet on the bucket list of India's growing domestic tourists as well as foreign travellers.

-Chitrakote is one of the 25-odd waterfalls in the Bastar region that also has mountains, deep valleys, dense forests, streams, caves, national parks, and monuments in its virgin hinterlands.
+A spectacle to behold, the waterfall is just one of 25 in Chhattisgarh’s picturesque Bastar region, viewed by many as a Naxal stronghold, and yet to make it to the bucket list of most tourists.
+But the administration is working to maximise the potential of the region that also has mountains, valleys, streams, caves, national parks and monuments.

-But despite such huge eco-tourism potential, the people of the region, infamous for Naxal insurgency, had been migrating to other states in search of work.
+Despite its natural riches and huge eco-tourism possibilities, the people of the region have been migrating to other states in search of work.

 It made the administration think: Can a self-sustaining economic model be built around eco-tourism, with locals as owners, to create employment opportunities, arrest migration, and counter Naxalism?
 For the last one-and-a-half years, the Bastar administration has been working on the idea, creating samitis (committees) at the village level with the power to operate tourism activities in their areas.